Marine City, Michigan: History

 As the lumber business ran down with the exploitation of forests, the area became linked to other resource extraction.
 Freighters carried iron from Duluth, Minnesota, which had been mined in the Mesabi Range, to Ashtabula, Ohio for steel processing.
 They passed from Lake Superior through Lake Huron and to Lake Erie.
 Marine City was known as the town on the St. Clair River where the captains of lake freighters lived.
 Many of these men and their crews worked for the Pittsburgh Steamship Company.
 Formed in 1901 by US Steel Corporation, it became the largest commercial fleet on the Great Lakes.

-In the 21st century, Marine City has become the home of ten antique stores, including the "Water Street Antique Mall" located at 412 S Water Street.
+In the 21st century, Marine City has become the home of ten antique stores.
 The Snug Theater is a 98-seat theater featuring live performances.
 It will be joined in 2014/15 by a sister theater, The Riverbank Theater, in a former bank building (originally Marine Bank & Trust) down the street.
 Also joining the two acting theaters is the old Mariner Theatre, which serves as a special event center, movie theater, gallery for fine art Models, and site of the builders model for the ocean-going Titanic.
 Restaurants and retail in downtown also cater to visitors and residents.

 The Heather House, now operated as a bed and breakfast, was built in the Queen Anne Victorian-style.
 It was completed in 1885 after 2 years of construction for its owner, William Sauber.
 He was chief engineer for the Mitchell fleet of Great Lake steamers.